OncologyHNJ/crocketa/README.md

 computational infrastructures.

 ## testData Input
 To test the pipeline's operability, a sample dataset of human B cells is provided.
-This dataset contains approximately 500 cells randomly subsampled from the [10x original source](https://www.10xgenomics.com/datasets/human-b-cells-from-a-healthy-donor-1-k-cells-2-standard-6-0-0) with GEX + BCR sequencing available. which includes both GEX and BCR sequencing data.
+This dataset contains approximately 500 cells randomly subsampled from the [10x original source](https://www.10xgenomics.com/datasets/human-b-cells-from-a-healthy-donor-1-k-cells-2-standard-6-0-0) which includes both GEX and BCR sequencing data.
 The corresponding configuration files for this example data (samples.tsv, units.tsv, and config.yaml) are also provided.

 Requirements to run the test: